-10. Andolini’s , The Kickin’ Chicken and Moe’s Downtown.
+10. Hominy Grill, The Kickin’ Chicken and Mellow Mushroom.
 I have these lumped together because they are all casual, all yummy, all reasonable, all located on the Charleston peninsula, all “local”.
-Andolini’s has a decidedly funky groove and amazing pizza.
 Kickin’ Chicken has great sports watching without being somewhere you wouldn’t take your kids and super delicious wings.
-Moe’s has a very broad menu, all of which is delicious (believe me, I’ve almost covered the entire thing) and is super mellow as well.
+Mellow Mushroom has great pizza and a laid back vibe and head to Hominy Grill for amazing local/regional food including world famous shrimp and grits.
+Yum.

 Got any Charleston tips of your own for navigating Charleston with kids?
 Leave them in the comments!